 A polyp is a projection (growth) of tissue from the inner lining of the colon into the lumen (hollow center) of the colon.
 Different types of polyps look different under the microscope.
 Polyps are benign (non-cancerous) growths, but cancer can start in some types of polyps.

-What does it mean if, in addition to cancer, my report says there are also other polyps such as adenomatous polyps (adenoma) or hyperplastic polyps?
+What does it mean if, in addition to cancer, my report says there are also other polyps such as adenomatous polyps (adenomas) or hyperplastic polyps?

-Polyps are very common and some may need to be removed.
-If they are present in addition to cancer elsewhere in the colon, they don’t usually affect the treatment or follow-up of the cancer.
+Colon polyps are common.
+Hyperplastic polyps are typically benign (not cancer or pre-cancer) and are not a cause for concern.
+But the different types of adenomatous polyps (adenomas) need to be removed.
+Still, if polyps are present in addition to cancer elsewhere in the colon, they don’t usually affect the treatment or follow-up of the cancer.

 What does it mean if mucin or colloid is mentioned in my report?